Xi Jinping hopes traditional faiths can fill moral void in China: sources

 A "SPIRITUAL CIVILISATION"

-The following month, Xi called for building both a "material and spiritual civilization" - Communist jargon for growth and morality.
+The following month, Xi called for building both a "material and spiritual civilisation" - Communist jargon for growth and morality.

 Back in February, Xi met Taiwan's top Buddhist monk, Hsing Yun, in Beijing along with a delegation of dignitaries from the self-ruled island which Beijing claims as its own.